 The process of getting your home prepared and getting it available on the market may take a few weeks.
 This includes the two or three valuations with secured opinions, a reasonable amount of time for you to decide on an Estate Agent, sign your agency agreement and get the photos finalised.

 It is also important to bare in mind that if you’re thinking this others will be too, so waiting may hinder your chances.
 By the time the new year is upon you and your home is up on the market – so is theirs.
 The more houses that appear on the market will mean the more variety of options there are for potential homebuyers, which will most likely lower house prices in your area.

 By keeping ahead of your competitors and delving into the process of getting your home valued now will mean many things, to list a few:

 – You’re prepared: when the decision of Brexit is finally announced you have all the information there available at your fingertips.

 – No obligation: the decision to sell is all yours, it is not a means to an end but it’s giving you a head start.

 – Improvements can be made: If you do decide to sell you have the incentive to spruce up your property but if you choose not to, you already know the figures and the feedback to possibly get the figure higher by carrying out home improvements.

-So if you’re thinking of moving home in 2020 or the near future, contact us to discuss your mortgage options.
-We offer all customers a free no obligation consultation.
+So if you’re thinking of Moving Home in Nottingham in 2020 or the near future, contact us to discuss your mortgage options.
+We offer all customers a free no-obligation consultation.